-Progress Actions Required Realised Not appli- cable Has the organisation performed a self-assessment of the preconditions necessary for the implementation the he ETHNA System?
-Has the organisation taken actions to ensure that all necessary preconditions for the implementation the ETHNA System are met? √ Has the organisation designated an RRI Office(r)? √ Has the organisation established the core duties of Office(r)?
-RRI √ Has the organisation designed an Action Plan for the implementation of the RRI Office(r)? e √ Has the organisation encouraged actions to raise in nal awareness concerning the ETHNA System? ter- √ Has the organisation designed and implemented actions to publicise the idea of ethical governance of Fin line with the ETHNA System?
-Has the organisation generated actions to promote key Integrity?
-RRI $\sqrt{}$ Has the organisation generated actions to promote lkey Gender?
-RRI $\sqrt{}$ Has the organisation generated actions to promote key Open Access?
-RRI 🗸 Has the organisation generated actions to promote lkey Public Engagement?
-RRI $\sqrt{}$ Has the RRI Office(r) been linked to any RPO/RFO erning body (e.g., Office of the Vice Chancellor for F search, Governing Board, Spanish Ministry of Scien the Science Quality Agency, etc.)?
-Re- [√] Has the organisation offered accountability to its sta holders for the progress and performance of the ETI System (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?
+Progress Actions Required Realised Not appli- cable Has the organisation performed a self-assessment of the preconditions necessary for the implementation of the he ETHNA System? √ Has the organisation taken actions to ensure that all necessary preconditions for the implementation the ETHNA System are met? √ Has the organisation designated an RRI Office(r)?
+V Has the organisation established the core duties of RRI Office(r)?
+V Has the organisation designed an Action Plan for the implementation of the RRI Office(r)?
+V Has the organisation encouraged actions to raise internal awareness concerning the ETHNA System?
+V Has the organisation designed and implemented actions to publicise the idea of ethical governance of R&I in line with the ETHNA System? √ Has the organisation generated actions to promote RRI key Integrity?
+V Has the organisation generated actions to promote RRI key Gender?
+V Has the organisation generated actions to promote RRI key Open Access?
+V Has the organisation generated actions to promote RRI key Public Engagement?
+V Has the RRI Office(r) been linked to any RPO/RFO governing body (e.g., Office of the Vice Chancellor for Research, Governing Board, Spanish Ministry of Science, the Science Quality Agency, etc.)?
+V Has the organisation offered accountability to its stake- holders for the progress and performance of the ETHNA System (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?